donnybrilliant/terminal.sh/GAMEPLAY.md

 - You've already completed this mission
 - Check `mission status` to see completed missions
 - Move on to the next mission in the arc

+**"Cannot abandon story mission" error:**
+- Story missions (trigger-based) cannot be stopped
+- Use `mission stop` only for mission board missions

 ## Infinite Gameplay